jossieT/ethiopian-mobile-banking-cx-insights/README.md

 ---

+**Sentiment Analysis (implementation)**

+This project includes a lightweight sentiment analysis workflow implemented in `Scripts/sentiment_snalysis.ipynb`.
+The notebook demonstrates both lexicon-based and simple supervised approaches used during Task 1.

+- Lexicon-based methods (implemented):
+   - TextBlob: computes polarity and subjectivity for each review (`tb_polarity`, `tb_subjectivity`) and maps polarity to `tb_sentiment` labels (`positive`/`neutral`/`negative`).
+Useful for quick polarity scoring and prototyping.
+   - VADER (NLTK's SentimentIntensityAnalyzer): computes a `vader_compound` score optimized for short social-style texts and reviews.
+Compound scores are mapped to `vader_sentiment` using standard thresholds (>= 0.05 → positive, <= -0.05 → negative, otherwise neutral).

+- Supervised / ML-ready labeling (demonstrated):
+   - A simple mapping from star ratings to sentiment labels is included for supervised experiments (`rating_to_label`): 1–2 → negative, 3 → neutral, 4–5 → positive.
+   - The notebook shows how to prepare features (cleaned text, `CountVectorizer` and `TfidfVectorizer`), split data, and train baseline classifiers (e.g., `MultinomialNB`, `LinearSVC`).

+- Outputs written in the notebook: additional columns appended to the processed DataFrame such as `tb_polarity`, `tb_subjectivity`, `tb_sentiment`, `vader_compound`, `vader_sentiment`, and `sentiment_label` (from rating).
+These columns can be exported to CSV for downstream analysis.

+Usage notes and recommendations:
+- The notebook uses `nltk` (VADER) and `textblob` for lexicon approaches; add these to `requirements.txt` if you plan to run the notebook.
+- For production-quality sentiment classification consider:
+   - Using a more robust language detector to pre-filter non-English text before sentiment scoring.
+   - Fine-tuning or training transformer-based models (e.g., `distilbert`) if labeled data/supporting compute is available.
+   - Evaluating model performance with a labeled validation set and standard metrics (precision/recall/F1) per class.

+---

+---

 **Git Workflow & Best Practices**

 - Work on branch `task-1` for Task 1 development; keep commits small and descriptive.